As first posted on The Modern Green Book book club

 And then there are little girls who slip through the cracks, forgotten, like Tonya.
 The tragic story of what happens when your mother suffers from addiction.
 Tonya is who I remember the most from this story.
 She isn’t very present throughout the pages, but her presence is still felt in every single chapter.
 Tonya weighs on you, like a wet coat.

 It’s through FeFe’s twelve-year-old eyes that we see all of the destruction of that summer.
 The buildings around her are being torn down; she is losing her brother to the world; her little group of friends dwindles one at a time.

-The one thing I didn’t really care for about the book was the ending.
-I thought the ending threw off the pacing of the book, and everything felt rushed towards the end.
+The one thing I didn’t really care about about the book was the ending.
+I thought the ending threw off the pacing of the book, and everything felt rushed toward the end.
 Things felt resolved, but I would have kind of liked leaving me to imagine the future.